Banana Cream Cheesecake

 • Add the 1/2 cup of cold heavy whipping cream and powdered sugar to a large bowl and whisk on high speed until stiff peaks form.

-• When the custard has fully cooled, gently fold the prepared whipped cream into the custard.
+• When the custard has thoroughly cooled, gently fold the prepared whipped cream into the custard.

-• Remove the foil wrapping from the cheesecake, and spread the bavarian cream evenly on top of the cheesecake.
+• Remove the foil wrapping from the cheesecake and spread the Bavarian cream evenly on top of it.
 Place in the fridge to cool for at least 6 hours.

 Topping: